unifi-utilities/unifios-utilities/on-boot-script/README.md

     exit
     ```

-3. Copy any shell scripts you want to run to /mnt/data/on_boot.d on your UDM (not the unifi-os shell) and make sure they are executable and have the correct shebang (#!/bin/sh)
+3. Copy any shell scripts you want to run to /mnt/data/on_boot.d on your UDM (not the unifi-os shell) and make sure they are executable and have the correct shebang (#!/bin/sh).
+Additionally, scripts need to have a `.sh` extention in their filename.

     Examples:
     * Start a DNS Container [10-dns.sh](../dns-common/on_boot.d/10-dns.sh)